Search This Blog

 29 Arthur George Hill upholsterer and cabinet maker.
 Arthur was in business with James Henry Tugwood until 1900 when they dissolved their partnership as furniture dealers, upholsters and decorators under the name Tugwood and Hill.
 Thereafter Arthur continued under his own name only.
 He witnessed his neighbour Gutteridge (below) being burgled in 1912.
 In the 1930s this was Hill and Son Upholsterers and in 1942 "A.G Hill and Son".

-31 William Guttridge hairdresser, perfumer, fancy goods and toy seller.
-Had been in premises some years.
-In 1912 was described as a hairdresser and tobacconist when he was burgled.
+31 William Guttridge hairdresser, perfumer, fancy goods /Harriet Guttridge toy seller on the same premises.
+Husband and wife.
+William had been in premises some years.
+In 1912 he was was described as a hairdresser and tobacconist when he was burgled.
 [Building demolished - site is now Oxfam]

 33 Ellen Arnold confectioner.
 The toy shop today.
 Formerly the Way family premises see here.

 35 Lovell's building company offices.
+Edward Turner the manager lived in the premises.
 Their builder's yard was behind some of the neighbouring buildings along here.
-They also had a bit of yard Dedmere Road.
-Still here 1942.
-Became a national business.
+They also had a bit of yard in Dedmere Road.
+Offices still here 1942.
+Lovells as a whole became a national business.
 In Marlow they also functioned as undertakers and house decorators.
 History of other former builders who occupied this property here and about Young James Lovell himself here.

-37 Leo Redver Ryan electrical supplies and radio seller/electrician in 1929, probably earlier too.
+37 Daisy Ilsley's Prep School 1921.
+Her sister Emma Ilsley taught music and shorthand here too /Leo Redver Ryan electrical supplies and radio seller/electrician in 1929, probably earlier too.
 Moved premises to number 44 by 1938.
 Killed when a bomb fell near Bovingdon Green in WW2.
 His son was also injured.
 They were delivering a radio.
 A WW1 Navy veteran.
 The Imperial War Museum has a photo of Leo as a young man see here (leaves this site).
 The man for whom Ryan's Mount in Marlow is named.

 41 [Cromwell House] Gerald Berkeley Wills surveyor and architect in 1920.
 He was still in the High Street several years later but I am not certain if his premises were still at Cromwell House.
 Gerald designed the Marlow Cottage Hospital in 1914.
 He built Wolmer Cottage Bovingdon Green and lived in it with his family.
 Prior to his marriage to his wife Kathleen, Gerald lived at Stratton House, West Street Marlow.